-Biggest move so far: Trading for forward Maxi Urruti.
-With goalscoring wingers flanking him, he's is in a good spot to succeed, since he won’t need to carry the goalscoring load with the likes of Nacho Piatti and Saphir Taider in the team.
+Biggest move so far: Trading for Maxi Urruti.
+With goalscoring wingers flanking him, he's is in a good spot to succeed since he won’t need to carry the goalscoring load with the likes of Nacho Piatti and Saphir Taider in the team.

-Biggest question / hole: How will the club replace Silva's production?
-Also: If re-signed, how will Rod Fanni fare at age 37?
+Biggest question / hole: How will the club replace Alejandro Silva's production?
+Are they strong enough in center of defense?

 New England Revolution

-Biggest question / hole: Squad depth (or upgrades) at a couple of key positions: namely at center back (can Mancienne, Anibaba and Delamea handle the load of an entire season?) and central playmaker, where Diego Fagundez is the only obvious choice.
-Winger (after Agudelo and Penilla, Bunbury would be next in line) was a concern before the draft.
+Biggest question / hole: Squad depth (or upgrades) at a couple of key positions: namely at center back (can Michael Mancienne, Jalil Anibaba and Antonio Delamea handle the load of an entire season?).
+The club have addressed their depth woes in attack through the SuperDraft and Homegrown signings.

 New York City FC